Distortium/LifeTgBotChecker/README.md

 ## En / Английский 🇬🇧

+To start working with this service, select a bot that will check other bots, then add them all to one telegram channel, launch the application, write the token of the checking bot to the parameters, save it and write the command "/start" to the chat channel.
+Each restart of the application after that will require writing the "/start" message to the chat channels where the check is performed.

 Parameters:
 - The interval between checks (ml. sec.) <br>The time of the call between the main method of checking all bots
 - The resulting queue length for bots <br>The maximum possible queue length received from bots for verification (greatly affects the speed because this operation is waiting for a response from the telegram API)